 Half of these studies focused on identifying gastric pathology from reports.
-The ML-ensemble model proposed by Ding et al. achieved an AUC of 0.891 for predicting gastric cancer from gastroscopy report text(38).
+The ML-ensemble model proposed by Ding et al. achieved an AUC of 0.891 for predicting gastric cancer from gastroscopy report text [38].
 However, even this model was associated with a 25.6% missed diagnosis rate.
-Song et al. achieved even more impressive results while attempting to extract ten different gastric diseases from 1,000 validation gastroscopy reports, achieving a precision of $\geq 97.2\%$ (69) in their centre.
+Song et al. achieved even more impressive results while attempting to extract ten different gastric diseases from 1,000 validation gastroscopy reports, achieving a precision of $> = 97.2\%$ [67] in their centre.

-McVay et al. used a 250-patient holdout set to detect dysphagia(70) and achieved a precision of 98.6% and an F1 score of 91.1% on this task.
+McVay et al. used a 250-patient holdout set to detect dysphagia [68] and achieved a precision of 98.6% and an F1 score of 91.1% on this task.
 Finally, Nguyen Wenker et al. attempted to detect Barrett's dysplasia in gastroscopy reports.
-They achieved 93.2% precision in this task, although the algorithm couldn't effectively discriminate between low and high-grade dysplasia(71).
+In this task, they achieved 93.2% precision, although the algorithm could not effectively discriminate between low- and high-grade dysplasia [69].